Triangulation Independent Ptolemy Varieties: The Ptolemy variety of a transitive edge set

-Let $E\in\E(\T)$ be mildly degenerate.
+Let $E\in\TE(\T)$ be edge-degenerate.
 Then each face of $\T$ has at most one zero-edge. \begin{proposition} Let $c$ be a Ptolemy assignment on a simplex $\Delta$.
 If each face has at most one Ptolemy coordinate which is zero, then $c$ is the Ptolemy assignment of a unique decoration. \end{proposition} \begin{proof} By reordering the vertices if necessary, we may assume that $c_{01}$, $c_{12}$ and $c_{23}$ are nonzero.
-Letting
+Let

 The Ptolemy coordinates of the decoration $(g_0P,g_1P,g_2P,g_3P)$ then agree with $c$ as is shown by explicitly computing $\det\big(g_{i}\left(\begin{smallmatrix}1\\0\end{smallmatrix}\right),g_{j}\left(\begin{smallmatrix}1\\0\end{smallmatrix}\right)\big)$.
 Uniqueness follows from Corollary~\ref{cor:LocalOneToOne} since the natural cocycle is determined up to coboundaries by the Ptolemy coordinates (Proposition~\ref{prop:ConcreteFormula}). \end{proof}